dolbyio-samples/comms-sdk-ios-quickstart/README.md

 ![Xcode Build Setting](./wiki-quickstart-bundleid.png)

-- Open Constants.swift and if missing, replace the API_TOKEN with your developer token.
+- Open Constants.swift and if missing, replace the API_TOKEN with your developer token*.
+(See note below for generating a developer token)

 - Build and run your application.
 - You can test the app with another particpant by going to the developer dashboard at https://dashboard.dolby.io/dashboard/applications/summary and selecting your app and the communications apis link in the sidebar, select the test tab and join a conference.